MIT.nano, Building 12

 Occupying the footprint of Building 12 just steps from the Infinite Corridor at the heart of the MIT campus, MIT.nano will support the activities of 2,000 MIT researchers.
 It will streamline delicate experimentation and prototyping by bringing together complex research activities that are currently distributed around campus.
 A world-class facility, it will modernize MIT’s research capacity and deepen the collaboration between disciplines, nurturing game-changing ingenuity and advancing the frontiers of innovation without boundaries, for the betterment of humankind.

-Preparation of the building location site will begin in June 2014.
+Preparation of the building location site began in June 2014.
 Building construction is expected to commence late 2015, following the demolition of the existing Building 12 in early 2015.
 Building construction will proceed through 2017 with occupancy commencing in 2018.

 School or Unit